-Suboxone, also known as Buprenorphine, is a regularly prescribed drug used to treat Opioid Dependence.
-Doctors who prescribe Suboxone will often also want to see tandem involvement in Substance Abuse Treatment, or 12 Step Program.
-Suboxone is munfactured in many forms; the most common are:
+Suboxone, also known as Buprenorphine, is a commonly use substance used for opioid dependence treatment.
+In an ideal situation, Suboxone would be prescribed by a practitioner, along side Substance Abuse Treatment, or 12 Step Program.
+Buprenorphine is munfactured in many forms; the most common are:

 - On the skin as a transdermal patch